5app/json-api-tester/DOCUMENTATION.md

     var testObjArr = [];

+Let's start by changing the default timeout.
+This is how long we will wait for a test before giving up.
+It defaults to 2 seconds but we want to be a bit stricter.

+    jsonApiTester.defaultTimeout = 1000;

 Here we check that calling GET http://localhost:3000/hello returns successfully with some JSON that has a message of "hello world".